Fort Worth Distracted Driving Accident Attorney

 If you or a loved one have been injured in a car accident involving a distracted driver in Fort Worth, TX, you might be entitled to compensation.
-The Fort Worth car accident lawyers at Stephens Law Firm, PLLC will help you fight to get every dollar you deserve.
+Fort Worth car accident lawyer Jason Stephens at Stephens Law Firm, PLLC will help you fight to get every dollar you deserve.

-For more than 22 years, we’ve been standing up for car accident victims just like you.
-Our detailed and aggressive tactics have helped us recover substantial settlements and jury awards on their behalves.
-Let us do our best to do the same for you, too.
+For more than 22 years, he’s been standing up for car accident victims just like you.
+Jason’s detailed and aggressive tactics have helped him recover substantial settlements and jury awards on his clients’ behalves.

-Our Fort Worth law firm offers a free consultation, so don’t hesitate to reach out to us online or by phone today.
+Our Fort Worth law firm offers a free consultation, so don’t hesitate to reach out to him online or by phone today.

 What is Distracted Driving?

 When you think of distracted driving, you probably imagine someone talking on the phone or reading a text message.

 In reality, however, distracted driving can involve so much more than that.
 In fact, there are three main types of distractions: visual, cognitive, and manual.